learn-co-curriculum/phase-4-nested-resource-routing/README.md

 **Note:** If your IDs are different and you are having trouble with the URLs, try running `rails db:reset` to reset your database.

 We did it!
 We have much nicer URLs now.
 Are we done?
 Of course not.
+While this setup will work, there are a couple of problems.

-If we look at our `routes.rb`, we can already see it getting messy.
-Instead of something nice like `resources :dog_houses`, now we're specifying controller actions and HTTP verbs just to do a simple filter of a dog house's reviews.
+First, if we look at our `routes.rb`, we've had to move away from using the preferred `resources` option and are now specifying HTTP verbs, routes, and controller actions.
+Given that implementing a filter is a fairly common task, this is not ideal.

-Beyond that, our DRY (Don't Repeat Yourself) and Separation of Concerns klaxons should be wailing because the code to find all reviews and to find individual reviews by their ID is essentially repeated in both the `reviews_controller` and the `dog_houses_controller`.
-These aren't really the concern of the `dog_houses_controller`, and we can tell that because we're directly rendering `Review`-related data.
+Beyond that, note that our `dog_houses_controller` is now responsible for rendering reviews, which shouldn't be its responsibility.
+Furthermore, the code to find all reviews and to find individual reviews by their ID is essentially repeated in both the `reviews_controller` and the `dog_houses_controller`.
+Our current code is violating both the DRY (Don't Repeat Yourself) and Separation of Concerns principles.

 Seems like Rails would have a way to bail us out of this mess.